-My parents have been very helpful in my life, both financially, but also with very wise advice, and with that in mind, I’d like to share you a story my father told me (kind of a parable):
+My parents have been accommodating in my life, both financially but also with sage advice, and with that in mind, I’d like to share with you a story my father told me (kind of a parable):

 There once was a court jester who enjoyed a good joke, usually at the expense of the King, which got the Jester into deep trouble.
-One day the Jester was having a particularly “devilish” day and insulted the Queen in a large public forum.
-The King was OUTRAGED by this and ordered the Jester executed for his insolence and the guards dragged the Jester off to the dungeons.
+The Jester was having a particularly “devilish” day and insulted the Queen in a large public forum.
+The King was OUTRAGED by this and ordered the Jester executed for audacity, and the guards dragged the Jester off to the dungeons.

-The Jester thought what could he wish?
-Then he came up with a plan, he knew that the King adored his horses so he came up with the following, “Sire, all I ask is that you give me a year’s reprieve, and during that time, I will teach your horses to Sing!
+The Jester thought, what could he wish?
+Then he came up with a plan.
+He knew that the King adored his horses, so he came up with the following, “Sire, all I ask is that you give me a year’s reprieve, and during that time, I will teach your horses to Sing!
 This will make you the envy of all other monarchs.
-If at the end of this year I am unable to get your horses to Sing you can execute me in any gruesome fashion you wish.”.
-The King looked perplexed and then confused, but finally he thought that he had nothing to lose, he would either be the envy of Europe or the Jester would be executed, either way was fine by him.
+If at the end of this year, I cannot get your horses to Sing; you can execute me in any gruesome fashion you wish.”.
+The King looked confused but thought he had nothing to lose.
+He would either be the envy of Europe, or the Jester would be executed.
+Either way was acceptable to him.

-The guards then took the Jester towards the Royal stable, when one of the Guards asked the Jester, “Why would you make such an obviously impossible deal, surely you know no one can get a horse to sing?”
+The guards then took the Jester towards the Royal stable when one of the Guards asked the Jester, “Why would you make such an impossible deal?
+Surely you know no one can get a horse to sing?”

-My Dad told me this story after we discussed payments schemes for money he was loaning me to buy my first house.
+After discussing payment schemes for money he was loaning me to buy my first house, my Dad told me this story.
 What was he telling me?
-I’ll leave that to you gentle reader, as usual with a story from my Dad, you get from it, what you think, not necessarily what he thinks you should.
+I’ll leave that to you, gentle reader, as usual, with a story from my Dad.
+You get from it, what you think, not necessarily what he says you should.

 Its always good to get a message across using humour, riddle or rhyme.
 Especially when the subject can be dry like finance and such.